What Is Total Productive Maintenance?

 Top Management & Reliability Engineers

 Management should participate in TPM by promoting it as a corporate policy.
-Reliability engineers must also be involved, as they can interpret maintenance data stored in their CMMS to find relevant metrics and obtain business information.
+Reliability engineers must also be involved, as they can interpret maintenance data stored in their computerized maintenance management system (CMMS) to find relevant metrics and obtain business information.